dsouths/happypharmacy/README.md

 - Expiration date = Any future date (Example: 12/24)
 - CVN = any 3 digits (Example: 132)
 - Zip/Postcode = any 5 digits (Example: 90210)
-- SALE10 can also be used as a discount code NB case sensitive
+- SALE25 can also be used as a discount code NB case sensitive.
+Verification in place to check it's valid so you can test validity check with another e.g. SALE10

 As an online pharmacy operating in Ireland there are regulations that need to be adhered to if site is going into production.
 The pharmacy regulator in Ireland is the PSI & more information on requirements for online pharmacies can be found [here](https://www.thepsi.ie/gns/Internet-Supply/Internet_supply_list_overview.aspx).
 If taken into production all guidelines will be adhered to including registration with the PSI.